Plenty of viewpoints, hills, and scrambling plus Pine Meadow Lake in Harriman State Park, NY.

 Harriman-Bear Mountain Trails is needed to follow the route.

 Pine Meadow (RED Square on White) briefly – Seven Hills (BLUE Square on White) – Hillburn Torne Sebago “HTS” (ORANGE) – Raccoon Brook Hills (BLACK Dot on White) – Poached Egg (YELLOW Dot on White) – Pine Meadow unmarked woods road – Pine Meadow (RED Square on White) briefly – Diamond Mountain Tower (YELLOW) – Seven Hills (BLUE Square on White) – Reeves Brook (WHITE)

 Parking: N41.17412° W74.16862° [Reeves Meadow Visitor Center]

-Restrooms: At the visitor center; open 8a – 5p on weekends in season (believe the sign had from Mar. through Oct.).
-Outside of that… there is a Valero on Rt.
-17 N. in Mahwah just before getting onto 287…. or use the last rest area on the Parkway if taking that to the Rt 87 instead.
+Outside of that… there is a large Valero on the right side of Rt.
+17 N. in Mahwah just before getting onto 287 which is about 10-15 min from the trailhead.
+Or use the last rest area on the Parkway if taking that to the Rt 87 instead.

 Seven Hills (BLUE Square on White) trail…

 Where the NYC skyline might be visible…